 Drawn largely from the Art Jameel Collection, Artist’s Rooms is a series of solo exhibitions by influential, innovative artists, with particular focus on practitioners from the Middle East, Asia and Africa.
 These capsule shows are collaborative and curated in dialogue with the artist.
 Summer 2020 features rooms by Lawrence Abu Hamdan, Taysir Batniji and Larissa Sansour in galleries 1, 2 and 3.

-Lawrence Abu Hamdan (born 1985, Amman) is a ‘Private Ear’.
+Lawrence Abu Hamdan (b.1985, Amman, Jordan) is a ‘Private Ear’.
 His interest with sound and its intersection with politics originate from his background as a touring musician and facilitator of DIY music.
 The artist’s audio investigations have been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International together with fellow researchers from Forensic Architecture.